bbarufaldi/LFE/README.md

 - Optmizer_Gauss_ID and Optmizer_Lap_ID

 IDs of minimization algorithms used to minimize non-linear funtions to the optimal solution.
 These "solvers" do not require compute derivatives.
-More information visit [Commons Math](#https://commons.apache.org/proper/commons-math/).
+For more information visit [Commons Math](https://commons.apache.org/proper/commons-math/) website.

-  - 1: SIMPLEX: Simplex-based direct search optimization.
+  1: SIMPLEX: Simplex-based direct search optimization.

-  - 2: BOBYQA: Powell's BOBYQA algorithm.
+  2: BOBYQA: Powell's BOBYQA algorithm.

-  - 3: POWELL: Powell's algorithm.
+  3: POWELL: Powell's algorithm.

 - Save_Plot

 Flag that writes the images of the LFE plots (.PNG).
 The plots include the histogram and fitted probability functions.
-Set this flag to "false" if your system does not support a graphical interface.
+Set this flag to "false" if your system does not handle graphics.

 The datapoints are saved in a separate .CSV file.